webstractions/sage-xpress/README.md

 });
 ```
 ## Overview
+Outside of one line of code that you need to add to `setup.php` and the config files, there is nothing else you need to do.
+Config files are automatically registered with the Sage Container, no messing with `functions.php`.

+Additionally, your `setup.php` file should actually be leaner.
+No need for `widgets_init`, `register_nav_menus`, and funky `wp_nav_menu` callouts in your controllers or blade files.
+The providers automatically do the registration for you based on your configurations and there are Blade Directives to spew them out.

 ### Blade Directives
 There are a whole slew of directives, and requires its own [Blade Directives Documentation](https://github.com/webstractions/sage-xpress/tree/master/docs/blade.md).